 Elliott Consultancy undertook an independent survey of Sheffield’s 35,057 highway trees.
 Although Elliott observed that 74% of trees were ‘mature’, he judged that 25,000 (71%) of the total tree population were healthy and safe enough to require no work.
 Approximately 10,000 trees did merit some further action including:

-- 995 trees that should undergo more extensive surveys which, in a small proportion of cases, might indicate the need for removal
+- 995 trees needing more extensive surveys, which, when complete, might support the need for removal

 This still only comes to a maximum of 1,236, a long way short of the 5,000 (approx.) felled by the end of 2016.